rustic-games/learn-gfx-hal/book/src/04_triangle_intro.md

 * `viewport`: Defines part of the whole [viewport](https://renderdoc.org/vkspec_chunked/chap25.html#vertexpostproc-viewport) process.
-Right now `gfx-hal` doesn't support more than one viewport, but it's on the list of TODOs for 0.2.
+Right now `gfx-hal` doesn't support more than one viewport, but it's on the list of TODOs for a future version.
 * `scissor`: Defines the params for the [scissor test](https://renderdoc.org/vkspec_chunked/chap27.html#fragops-scissor), which takes in 2d framebuffer coordinates and cancels a fragment if it falls outside